newmana/Despot/Readme.md

 ## Installation

-Despot is implemented by Python 3.9.7 and R 4.1.3 in Ubuntu 20.04.
+Despot is implemented by Python 3.9.7 and R 4.1.3 (tested on Ubuntu 20.04, MacOS Catalina).

 **For Python 3.9:**